codurance/site/_posts/2018-09-03-rest-review.md

 ## REST and HTTP

-A REST api  doesn't need HTTP.
+A REST API  doesn't need HTTP.
 The definition of the REST architectural style doesn't talk about HTTP.
 In fact HTTP was molded around the ideas that would become REST.

-But is normal that we use HTTP for REST Apis because is the same architectural style.
+But is normal that we use HTTP for REST APIs because is the same architectural style.
 And the facilities of HTTP provide you the elements and constraints of REST.

 Richardson's model set on level 2 the use of HTTP verbs.
 There are a few available.
 The most importants being GET, because is the one that allows caching, and POST, which is a catch all.
-Could use the others as well.
+You could use the others as well.
 Each one has well defined sematics.
 Though Robinson, Webber and Parastatidis did have an example in which they were going to partially update a resource and they end using POST (which now would be reserved for PATCH)

-## Swagger is not conductive of REST
+## Swagger is not conducive of REST

-One last thing that I want to mention is that if you start writing Swagger or any other API documentation, you most certaintly are not going to end having a REST api.
+One last thing that I want to mention is that if you start writing Swagger or any other API documentation, you most certaintly are not going to end having a REST API.
 For the swagger documentation to work, the endpoints need to be known.
-But a REST api known endpoints should only be the entry points.
+But a REST API known endpoints should only be the entry points.
 Any other endpoint is provided as a link, and therefore the actual value is unimportant.

 ## Other readings

 It seems that my colleague [Carlos](https://codurance.com/publications/author/carlos-morera-de-la-chica/) wrote a [post](https://codurance.com/2016/08/02/what-does-RESTful-really-mean/) on the same vein as this one two years ago.
 Certains misconceptions don't seem to dissapear.

-## Comparison with Graphql
+## Comparison with GraphQL

-I'm quite looking forward to create my own comparison, as the few presentations that I have seen about Graphql seem to miss the mark when criticing REST.
+I'm quite looking forward to create my own comparison, as the few presentations that I have seen about GraphQL seem to miss the mark when criticing REST.
 Hopefully it will not take me long to have something to say about it.